PeterBul/pao-tutor/README.md

 10 numbers are generated and cycled through.
 It is not possible to go back to a previous number.
 Once everything is cycled through, the goal is to remember as many as possible.

 Remembering the 10 numbers is not really that difficult.
-The goal is to actually practice daly review of 10 of my PAO system associations.
+The goal is to actually practice daily review of 10 of my PAO (Person Action Object) system associations.
 Remembering numbers is a good way to put the use of the associations into practice.
 The goal is therefore to have associations come faster.
-Every day.

 ## Why not dynamic number of values